Xpertoforever/How-to-Code-Simple-Data/1a. Beginning Student Language/README.md

 **string-append**
-string-appen put one or more strings one after the other in a single string (string-append "Ada" "Lovelace") -> "AdaLovelace"
+string-appen put one or more strings one after the other in a single string (string-append "Ada" "Lovelace")
+-> "AdaLovelace"
-(string-append "Ada" " " "Lovelace") -> "Ada Lovelace"
+(string-append "Ada" " " "Lovelace")
+-> "Ada Lovelace"

 >**Observation**
 > 123 -> this is a number
 > "123" -> this is a string

 **string-lenght**
+Returns the number of characters in the string, the same as saying the length
+(string-length "123456")
+-> 6

 0 - based index
 ## Part 2/2 : Images